How to Get Financial Aid With a Felony

 • Deadline: Typically in the spring of each year

-• Who is eligible?
-Students who were formerly incarcerated or those who have recently been convicted and who have completed their sentence and are enrolled in a public educational institution with no serious disciplinary incidents within the past 12 months.
+• Who is eligible: Students who were formerly incarcerated or who have recently been convicted.
+Students must have completed their sentence and be enrolled in a public educational institution with no serious disciplinary incidents within the past 12 months.

 Perry ‘Second Chances’ Scholarship